 These findings lead to a number of implications in the construction of early learning standard instrument in early childhood development.
-Practically, it is difficult to build a truly fair and equitable item for all students who have different G-study and D-study abilities according Generalizability Theory that have been carried out gives impacts in efforts to minimize the measurement error besides making wise decisions in number of item that is the most suitable to be administered in this assessment in the future.
-Items that functioned well can be included into the assessment item bank of socio-emotional development domain.
-Analysis of children's abilities by using rater assessment based on Generalizability Theory gives a different dimension compared to analysis based on CTT.
-By Generalizability Theory analysis, the contribution of each error in the measurement can be identified separately, which contrary to analysis of CTT, making analysis of Generalizability Theory a more precise and detailed.
+Practically, it is difficult to build a truly fair and equitable item for all students who have different abilities.
+G-study and D-study according G-Theory that have been carried out gives impacts in efforts to minimize the measurement error besides making wise decisions in number of item that is the most suitable to be administered in this assessment in the future.
+Items that functioned well can be included into the assessment item bank of physical development domain.
+Analysis of children's abilities by using rater assessment based on G- Theory gives a different dimension.
+By Generalizability Theory analysis, the contribution of each error in the measurement can be identified separately, making analysis of Generalizability Theory a more precise and detailed.
 In assessing the ability of children, the set of assessment need to be implemented carefully after taking into account various factors that contribute to the result scores in the assessment.
 The constructor of the assessment item is responsible to ensure the constructed items show continuing consistency if tested on other children and validated according to the needs and purpose the instrument is constructed.
 The existence of internal and external factors that may contribute to the variance of score should be controlled so that the reliability of findings and validity of the instrument can be improved.
-GT may explain the error components which become the contributing factor to the difference of assessment score.
-Analysis of socio-emotional development domain items based on the above theories has clarified directly or indirectly on the quality of the test and the improvements that need to be implemented to ensure that the instrument is truly able to meet the objectives of the measure.
+G-Theory may explain the error components which become the contributing factor to the difference of assessment score.
+Analysis of physical development domain items based on the above theories has clarified directly or indirectly on the quality of the test and the improvements that need to be implemented to ensure that the instrument is truly able to meet the objectives of the measure.